iov-one/weave/docs/design.rst

   To do so, they may query arbitrary keys in the datastore, and get the current value stored there.
-They may also fix a recent height to query, so they can guarantee to get a consistent snapshot between mutliple queries even if a block was committed in the meantime.
+They may also fix a recent height to query, so they can guarantee to get a consistent snapshot between multiple queries even if a block was committed in the meantime.

   A client may also request that the node returns a merkle